MissStrong/ICS4U/Unit 2/Note 5 - Two Dimensional Arrays.md

 ### Printing 2D Arrays

-You can simulate printing a 2D array by printing its rows individually.
+We can simulate printing a 2D array by printing its rows individually.

-To print the 2D array above, you can do the following.
+To print the 2D array above, we can do the following.

 ```java
 for (int[] row : grid) {